EASA2016: Anthropological legacies and human futures

 - Claudia Mattalucci (Università di Milano Bicocca) email

-- Silvia De Zordo (University of Sussex) email
+- Silvia De Zordo (University of Barcelona) email

 This panel examines the articulation of abortion politics with new social formations across moral, medical, political, and scientific fields in 21st century, and maps possible directions for future analysis in this contested anthropological research arena.